TULiberalArts/Political-Science/pages/graduate.md

 Temple University Political Science graduate degree students can take coursework in the [four major subfields](#study-political-sciences-four-major-subfields) of political science.
 Graduate students can earn a political science [masters degree](#master-of-arts-in-political-science) or [PhD](#phd-in-political-science) or a [public policy masters](#master-of-public-policy-mpp).
 Learn about our [admissions process](#admissions-process), available [grants](#graduate-student-support-grants) and additional [resources](#resources) to get started.

 ## Study Political Science’s Major Subfields
-In American Politics, faculty and students conduct research on votingbehavior, political institutions, public opinion, urban politics and their instersection with race, gender, and income.
+In American Politics, faculty and students conduct research on votingbehavior, political institutions, public opinion, urban politics and their instersection with race, gender and income.

 In Comparative Politics, faculty specialize in the politics of Africa, China, Europe, India, Latin America, and the Middle East.
 Special attention is given to authoritarian stabiliy and democratization, political economy, the development of the state, and political parties.In International Relations, faculty and students study world politics, international security, international political economy, political violence and civil war, and international organizations.